Steven Kwan Player Props: Guardians vs. Braves

-The Cleveland Guardians, including Steven Kwan (batting .310 in his past 10 games, with three doubles, four walks and an RBI), battle starting pitcher Kolby Allard and the Atlanta Braves at Progressive Field, Tuesday at 7:10 PM ET.
+Steven Kwan -- batting .302 with two doubles, four walks and an RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Atlanta Braves, with Mike Soroka on the hill, on July 5 at 7:10 PM ET.

-He racked up three hits (going 3-for-5 with a double) in his most recent appearance against the Braves.
+He racked up two hits (going 2-for-5 with an RBI) in his last game against the Braves.

 Steven Kwan Game Info & Props vs. the Braves